 - Reiterate (without being too verbose or specific) what you like about the organization and/or the position, and why you think this role is a great fit for you

-Thank-you email template
+Post-interview thank-you email template

 Email Subject: Thank you again